What is a Developmental Language Disorder?

 As DLD can present differently in different children, Speech Pathologists can work with a child’s family and teachers to help diagnose DLD and provide support to develop language skills.

-Find out more about our Speech Pathology services.
+Please find out more about our Speech Pathology services.